 I have a much more detailed version of this I use to help my clients reach their MBA dreams as efficiently as possible.

-If you’d like to learn more about my process or any of the secrets I’ve learned on the other side – as a consultant helping clients bravely weather MBA apps – hit me up for a free consultation!
+If you’d like to learn more about my process or any of the secrets I’ve learned on the other side – as a coach helping clients bravely weather MBA apps – hit me up for a free consultation.